Trump Reaches Out But Also Takes His Shots In Speech To Congress And Nation

 As a rule, presidents want to have it both ways in their annual State of the Union addresses.

 They want to "reach out to all Americans" with uplifting appeals to unity and bipartisanship.
-But they also can't resist pumping up the pep rally for their party and most loyal supporters.
+But they can't resist pumping up the pep rally for their party and most loyal supporters.

 If that applies to all presidents in all seasons, it surely applied Tuesday night to President Trump, who has found the halfway point of his term to be fraught with political travail.

-The president's address had been delayed a week because of a 35-day partial shutdown of the federal government, a shutdown for which polls showed him bearing the burden of blame.
+The president's address had been delayed a week because of a 35-day partial shutdown of the federal government, a shutdown for which polls showed he bore the burden of blame.
 His approval ratings in general had slumped in the new year, and a phalanx of investigations is moving inexorably forward in Congress as well as in the justice system.

 While he projected his usual triumphant bravado Tuesday night, Trump was also confronting for the first time a chamber of Congress controlled by the opposition.
 The newly enlarged ranks of House Democrats were quite visibly arrayed before him.
 Especially hard to miss were the scores of women among them wearing white to celebrate the centenary of Congress passing the constitutional amendment that empowered women to vote.

 The speech was so full of applause lines, emotional introductions of guests and exhortations of patriotism that it lasted nearly an hour and a half.
 It was even longer than last year's address, landing third on the all-time list for length (behind two of Bill Clinton's entries).
-At several points, the clapping and cheering segued into chants of "USA, USA" from the Republican side of the chamber.
+At several points, the clapping and cheering segued into chants of "USA!
+USA!" from the Republican side of the chamber.

-(At another point, when the president acknowledged the record number of women elected to Congress in November, the Democratic side erupted in chants of "USA, USA.")
+(At another point, when the president acknowledged the record number of women elected to Congress in November, the Democratic side erupted in chants of "USA!
+USA!")

 Understandably enough, the president praised the soaring heights of the economic recovery, which has been peaking since he took office.
 He made a special point of citing the record low unemployment numbers for black and Hispanic workers.

-In a similar vein, he celebrated passage of the First Step Act, a bipartisan effort a reforming the criminal justice system.
+In a similar vein, he celebrated passage of the First Step Act, a bipartisan effort at reforming the criminal justice system.
 He introduced the well-publicized Alice Johnson, who got out of jail last year under the new law after having her case brought to Trump's attention by Kim Kardashian and Kanye West.

 The president also renewed his call for a paid version of the 1993 Family and Medical Leave Act, a favorite issue for his daughter Ivanka (as criminal justice reform was for her husband, Jared Kushner).
 The Step Act got far more attention than the Republican tax reform that took effect last year and rated just two sentences Tuesday night.

-The last Congress also managed to pass bills attacking the opioid crisis, reordering the Department of Veterans Affairs and re-authorizing the nation's farm programs.
+The last Congress also managed to pass bills attacking the opioid crisis, reordering the Department of Veterans Affairs and reauthorizing the nation's farm programs.
 If we could do those things together, Trump implied, anything was possible.

 There could be a deal to restrain prescription drug prices, he said, or to restore the nation's aging infrastructure.

 "Victory is not winning for our party," he said, "victory is winning for our country."

 But, like other presidents before him, Trump alternated his open-handed gesture with occasional hard jabs at the opposition.

 The move away from peace and harmony came abruptly after the traditional declaration that "the state of our union is strong."
-Trump pivoted to saying the "only thing" that could stop "the economic miracle" would be "foolish wars, politics, or ridiculous partisan investigations."
+Trump pivoted to saying the "only thing" that could stop "the economic miracle" would be "foolish wars, politics or ridiculous partisan investigations."

-To be sure, the new line-up of Democratic committee chairs has already begun probing a range of activities related to Trump and his administration.
+To be sure, the new lineup of Democratic committee chairs has already begun probing a range of activities related to Trump and his administration.
 But the larger shadow over his White House is cast by the investigation led by former FBI chief Robert Mueller, who was appointed by Deputy Attorney General Rod Rosenstein.
 Both are lifelong Republicans.

 From that point on, the speech's primary emphasis was on the agenda the president himself wants to pursue — with or without the cooperation of the opposition.
 And no part of that agenda seemed to matter nearly so much as his vision for a wall with Mexico.

-Note: An earlier version of this story misspelled Stacey Abrams' first name as Stacy.